Engee documentation

 Details

 Vector of flow coefficients .
 The values must be specified in ascending order.
-The dimensionality of the vector corresponds to that of the Opening fraction vector.
+The dimension of the vector corresponds to the dimension of the Opening fraction vector.

 Dependencies

-To use this parameter, set the Valve parameterization to `Kv flow coefficient' and the Opening characteristic to `Tabulated'.
+To use this parameter, set the Valve parameterization parameter to Kv flow coefficient, and for Opening characteristic the value Tabulated.

 Default value